In a nutshell

 - Represent clients seeking the provision of IT services through a third party.

 - Assist the government to promote competition between telecom and other technology companies, and ensure services don't interfere with national security.

 Realities of the job

 - Technology transactions often require attorneys to work as part of a multidisciplinary team that incorporates lawyers from multiple fields, including IP, tax and corporate.
-“My role is like that of a quarterback,” Baker Botts' technology sector chair John Martin tells us.
+“My role is like that of a quarterback,” Baker Botts' managing partner John Martin tells us.
 “I coordinate lawyers from other practice areas and disciplines to develop and implement an integrated solution and to address the client's many issues.
 It's a multifaceted approach.”

 - Technology is the perfect field for those wanting to experience ingenuity.
 "It is energizing and exciting to be around creative and inventive people," says Lori Lesser of Simpson Thatcher & Bartlett.
 "These people are changing the world, saving the world and affecting how we work, how we get to work and run our lives online.
 It's a real privilege to work with these people."

 - The field is constantly changing thanks to developments in technology, which means “every deal is different and every transaction has its own challenges,” Martin says.
 “There's no cookie-cutter matter out there; each deal is unique, which makes this a challenging and intellectually stimulating field.
 Nothing is rote or routine, and the learning curve never plateaus.”
 This shifting workload also means “practitioners should be comfortable with ambiguity,” Cherie Kiser of Cahill Gordon & Reindel advises.
 “The law surrounding communications issues is constantly changing because the technology is dynamic.
 Developments are happening in real time in this sector, and lawyers are called upon by their clients to help shape and influence those laws.
 One should be comfortable with that lack of stability.”